abdeoliveira/examgen/README.md

 1. ruby
 2. tex-live
+3. ImageMagick
-3. Ruby gems: mini_magick, date, and csv.
+4. Ruby gems: mini_magick, date, and csv.

 If you are using a debian-based distribution, something like

-`sudo apt-get install ruby ruby-dev texlive-latex-base texlive-science`
+`sudo apt-get install ruby ruby-dev texlive-latex-base texlive-science imagemagick`

 and also